grame-cncm/faust/README.md

 The `/examples` folder contains dozen of example Faust codes organized by categories.
 There are many options to use them.

-### Faust Editor
+### Online Faust Editor

-The [Faust Editor](https://faust.grame.fr/editor) can be used to edit, compile and run Faust code from any recent Web Browser with WebAssembly support.
+The [Online Faust Editor](https://fausteditor.grame.fr) is a zero-conf tool that provides all the compilation services, including binaries generation for all the supported platforms and architectures.

+### Online Faust IDE

+The [Online Faust IDE](https://faustide.grame.fr)  is a zero-conf tool that provides all the compilation services, including binaries generation for all the supported platforms and architectures, but also various utilities for signal processing development.

-### FaustPlayground
+### Faust Playground

-[FaustPlayground](https://faust.grame.fr/faustplayground/) is an online tool to compile and use Faust code directly in a web browser.
+[Faust Playground](https://faustplayground.grame.fr/) is an online tool to compile and use Faust code directly in a web browser.
 To use a Faust example from the `/examples` folder, just drag-and-drop it in the work space and it should work right away!

 ### FaustLive